TSI Frequently Asked Questions

 If I re-take the TSI Assessment and pass it, can I drop my TSI course?

-I have a TSI hold preventing me from registering for classes or updating my schedule.
+I have a TSI hold on my account.
 What should I do?

 I have been advised and I am enrolled in my TSI course.
 Why do I still have a hold?